 In 2000, Henley Halebrown was shortlisted for Building Magazine’s “Young Practice of the Year”.
 The early work of the practice has received further recognition with “Best In Europe – Office” 2004 and UK “Healthcare Architect of the Year” 2008.

 Henley Halebrown was made “Public Building Architect of the Year” in 2011.
 This reflects Henley Halebrown’s aspiration to treat almost every commission as a piece of “public architecture”.
-More recently, Henley Halebrown completed London’s first co-housing project that was widely published both in the UK and internationally.
+In 2014 Henley Halebrown completed Copper Lane, London’s first co-housing project, that was widely published both in the UK and internationally.
 2017 saw the completion of the practice’s first building as part of their masterplan for the University of Roehampton.
 This is for a group of three new student halls called Chadwick Hall.
-The project was presented with the Mayor’s Design Award.